teejaytiger/milky_way_calendarizer/README.md

 > Note: You also don't have to put a URL in.
 You can put pretty much anything you want, like "backyard" or geo-coordinates if you're a try-hard.

-Modify `imagepath = "36deg_MW.pdf"` on line 2 of `conv2img.py` to reflect the path of the PDF reflecting the chart covering your lattitude from [Capture The Atlas](capturetheatlas.com) and execute:
+Modify `imagepath = "36deg_MW.pdf"` on line 2 of `conv2img.py` to reflect the path of the PDF reflecting the chart covering your latitude from [Capture The Atlas](capturetheatlas.com) and execute:

 ```
 python conv2img.py